Beşiktaş Stadium: Design

 Beşiktaş Stadium in Beşiktaş, Istanbul, is the home of Beşiktaş J.K.

 Beşiktaş Stadium was designed by the architectural firm DB Architects.
 Bünyamin Derman served as the project's architect of record.
 The stadium meets UEFA Category 4 criteria, the strictest in the ranking defined by UEFA regulations for stadium infrastructure.

 Beşiktaş Stadium differs from modern stadiums by three design goals imposed by the authority and nature of the construction site.
 Thanks to these design goals, "the architecture of the stadium reflects history, heritage and prosperity."

 Colosseum (Coliseum) Architecture

-Due to the proximity of Dolmabahçe Palace, the Dolmabahçe Clock Tower, the Dolmabahçe Mosque and of course the Bosphorus, the Turkish High Council of Monuments demanded a more historic look which should fit the surrounding historical area.
+Due to the proximity of Dolmabahçe Palace, the Dolmabahçe Clock Tower, the Dolmabahçe Mosque and the Bosphorus, the Turkish High Council of Monuments demanded a more historic look which should fit the surrounding historical area.
 Most of the proposed architectural designs for the new stadium were modern structures, with glossy external surfaces made from metal, glass or composite materials.
 To accomplish the first design goal, a colosseum architecture was proposed to and accepted by the high council.
 Colosseum architecture was previously used in stadiums such as the Los Angeles Memorial Coliseum and the Busch Memorial Stadium, but mostly several decades ago.